bsdutton/PROJECT2---ETL/README.md

 * Yuntian Xue

 ## Project Overview:
 In this project, we worked with the movie dataset from Kaggle.
 With the basic ETL procedures: extract, transform, and load, we were able to create our own movie database in PostgreSQL.
 Through queries to the database, we then did some data analysis, plotting and drew some conclusions.
-With the movies dataset we created, we are able to make recommendations based on their ratings and genre.
+With the movies database we created, we are able to make recommendations based on their ratings and genre.

 ## Resources: